khangpt2k6/khangpt2k6/README.md

 ## About Me
 **CS Honors @ USF** - *Debugging my way through life, one semicolon at a time*

-I’m a full-stack dev who likes building apps and messing with cloud stuff.
-When I’m not coding, you’ll catch me grinding on LeetCode (or may be I'm sleeping).

 ## Connect With Me   <!-- LinkedIn -->
   <a href="https://www.linkedin.com/in/tuankhangphan/" target="_blank">
     <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/linkedin/linkedin-original.svg" width="40" height="40"/>